-- 1. Close the raw water intake. - 2.
-Remove the inlet and outlet port hoses from the pump, noting the port location and positioning. - 3.
-Remove the pump assembly and its gasket from the engine. - 4.
-Remove the three hex head screws that hold the housing to the cover. - 5.
-Remove the impeller cover exposing the impeller. - 6.
-Pull the impeller off the shaft.
-Observe that the key on the shaft is not lost.
+- 1. Close the raw water intake. - Remove the inlet and outlet port hoses from the pump, noting the port location and positioning. - Remove the pump assembly and its gasket from the engine. - Remove the three hex head screws that hold the housing to the cover. - 5.
+Tap the housing/cover assembly on its side to loosen and separate the cover from its housing. - 6.
+Remove the cover and its O-ring and remove the impeller gasket and plate.